NET WORTH: Unknown

-OVERVIEW: Wilson is a proponent of education, particularly when it comes to giving kids access to computers and teaching them basic programming skills.
-He’s also active in redeveloping areas of NYC, and an outspoken proponent of net neutrality.
+OVERVIEW: Fred Wilson and his wife Joanne are strong proponents of education, particularly when it comes to giving young people access to computers and teaching them basic programming skills.
+Wilson is also active in redeveloping areas of NYC, and he is an outspoken proponent of net neutrality.

 BACKGROUND: Fred Wilson studied mechanical engineering at MIT and received an MBA from University of Pennsylvania’s Wharton School of Business.
 Wilson is a tech venture capitalist who has provided funding for internet companies such as Twitter, Zynga, Etsy, Disqus, Feedburner, Kickstarter, and many others.
 He currently is a managing partner at Union Square Ventures and also founded Flatiron Partners.